“The secret is in the line.” – Charles Bukowski

-We, as bloggers, often forget that we much produce work.
+We, as bloggers, often forget that we must produce work.
 We must write.
-Sometimes, we get anxious about it, sometimes we feel lazy, but the truth is that we must punch the damn keys and add one word after another, and then release said words.
+Sometimes, we get anxious about it, sometimes we feel lazy, but the truth is that we must punch those damn keys and add one word after another, and then publish said words on our blogs.

 That is it.

-To produce so much work, that you do not care if people read it or not, or who reads it, or what they think or have to say about it.
-You’re too busy writing one word after another to even think of such things.
+To produce so much work, that you do not have time to care if people read it or not, or who reads it, or what they think or have to say about it.

 Let your words go.
 Write them, then let them go.